sourcegraph/about/content/terms/subprocessors.md

 Last modified: December 15, 2023

-Sourcegraph, Inc. (“Sourcegraph”) uses certain third party sub-processors (“Sub-processors”) to assist in providing the Services described in the Sourcegraph Terms of Service available at [https://about.sourcegraph.com/terms/](/terms/) and/or as set forth in an applicable Order Form.
+Sourcegraph, Inc. (“Sourcegraph”) uses certain third party subprocessors (“Subprocessors”) to assist in providing the Services described in the Sourcegraph Terms of Service available at [https://about.sourcegraph.com/terms/](/terms/) and/or as set forth in an applicable Order Form.
 Capitalized terms used but not otherwise defined herein shall have the meanings ascribed to them in the applicable Sourcegraph Terms of Service.

-Sourcegraph will update this page when engaging a new Sub-processor, and if you [subscribe for updates](#sign-up), Sourcegraph will notify you by email of changes to this page.
+Sourcegraph will update this page when engaging a new Subprocessor, and if you [subscribe for updates](#sign-up), Sourcegraph will notify you by email of changes to this page.

-Sourcegraph engages Sub-processors to perform the functions described in the table below.
-For Sourcegraph’s On Prem product, personal data will only be processed by Sub-processors to the extent such data is shared by Customer with Sourcegraph for the purpose of delivering support services.
+Sourcegraph engages Subprocessors to perform the functions described in the table below.
+For Sourcegraph’s self-hosted product, personal data will only be processed to the extent such data is shared by Customer with Sourcegraph for the purpose of delivering support services.

 <TableWrapper>
 | Third-party Subprocessor | Location       | Service Provided                                                                                                                                                   | Applicable product                                 |